-The 100% owned McCord Property was staked by the Company and consists of 33 Alaska State mineral claims (4,620 acres) located in the Fairbanks Mining District, near Livengood.
+The 100% owned McCord Property was staked by the Company and consists of 49 Alaska State mineral claims located in the Fairbanks Mining District, near Livengood.
+Sixteen additional, mostly junior, claims were acquired in April 2013.

 In 2012, the Company entered into an option agreement with Liberty Gold Corp. ("Liberty"), whereby Liberty can earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$35,000 received) in cash payments to the Company over three years.
-During the year Liberty exceeded their US\$150,000 work requirement.
-Liberty has also now completed their US\$20,000 payment due on December 31, 2012 and has elected to continue with their option in 2013.
+During the year Liberty exceeded its US\$150,000 work requirement.
+Liberty has also now completed its US\$20,000 payment due on December 31, 2012 and has elected to continue with its option in 2013.

 The McCord Property is located in the eastern extension of the Livengood Gold District and immediately adjoins International Tower Hill's ("ITH") Livengood Property on the eastern side.
+ITH has reported in-situ measured and indicated resource (at 0.22 gpt cut-off) of 16.5 million ounces of gold (see the ITH website for complete disclosure).

 The McCord claims were located to cover the stream catchment area for two encouraging gold anomalies (110 and 61 ppb gold) in stream sediment samples collected from McCord Creek in 1982 and re-analysed by the State of Alaska Division of Geological and Geophysical Surveys ("DGGS") in 2005.
+These historic stream sediment results compare favourably with results from the same DGGS survey in drainages at ITH's Money Knob discovery.
 The Livengood District has not been glaciated and therefore the stream sediment gold anomalies are interpreted to represent a source area within the McCord Creek drainage catchment.